The Great Game 🎲 Fallar Discordia

 If you showed him a video of a little boy gnawing on a dusty chicken bone in a scorching refugee camp, he’d wonder, What’s taking so long?
 Where are my cooks?
 I’m hungry, goddammit!

 But then he’d reconsider his outburst.
 Eventually, he’d concede that such anger wasn’t worthy of him.
 He’d conclude, as the author of Ecclesiastes did so long ago, that all was vanity.
 What’s the point anyway?
 The cooks always put too much pepper-dust on the wild simorg.
-It’s nailed to the wooden plate, and presented to you with all the elegance of haute cuisine.
-But then the bird flails its wings and you end up sneezing in a cloud of dust.
+It’s nailed to the wooden plate, and presented to you with all the elegance of haute cuisine — but then the bird flails its wings and you end up sneezing in a cloud of dust.
 Who can eat like that?

 If you showed Father Cagnazzo a fluffy pink loveliness, accompanied by the music of harps and violins, he’d bark at you, Stop that racket!
 Who’s behind that stupid cloud?
 What are you trying to hide?
 The antennae on his forehead would quiver with rage.